matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

 ::: warning

-This section of the documentation has not been updated to reflect the latest system update.
+⚠️ This section of the documentation is no longer current and needs to be updated to reflect the changes made to the system contract.
+We apologize for any inconvenience and assure you that a revised version will be available shortly.

 :::